 I like Trader Joe’s Reduced-Sugar Preserves.
 Smuckers and Knotts also make tasty ones.
 Use your favorite flavor.

 Custard cups are so versatile.
 Not only perfect to cook eggs in, they also come in handy when using different ingredients while cooking and baking.
 They’re dishwasher and microwave safe.
-You can find them at Bed Bath and Beyond, Target, cookware stores or in many supermarkets in the cookware section.
+Buy them on Amazon.

 Weight Watchers POINTS PLUS 6